Early Pregnancy Assessment Units (EPAUs)

 We are sorry that you are having concerns in the early stages of your pregnancy.

-Our Early Pregnancy Assessment Units (EPAUs) see women and birthing people with pregnancy concerns, or who have previously had early pregnancy problems, and are between six to 16 weeks pregnant.
+Our Early Pregnancy Assessment Units (EPAUs) see women and birthing people who are between 6 to 16 weeks pregnant:

 How am I referred to the EPAU?